 Gran Canaria, known as “the continent in miniature”, impresses visitors with the richness of nature and many holiday attractions.
-Among the best things to do in Gran Canaria, you will find the impressive Maspalomas dunes, breathtaking views from Mirador del Balcon or beautiful Amadores Beach.
+Among the best & unusual things to do in Gran Canaria, you will find the impressive Maspalomas dunes, breathtaking views from Mirador del Balcon or beautiful Amadores Beach.
 You don’t even have to leave Europe to go to Puerto Rico 😉 From volcanic landscapes & mountain trials to stargazing trips – Gran Canaria has it all – a very long list of must-see places and sightseeing!

 - Amadores Beach